diptobiswasanime4/Notes/Thoughts/Visible Poverty & Wealth.md

 With the right intent, Visible Poverty can be eradicated even with 100$ per capita income, considering Poverty is only due to lack of wealth!

-And with the lack of intent, Visible Poverty exists even with 1000000$ per capita income (1 million)
+And with the lack of intent, Visible Poverty exists even with 1000000$ (1 million $) per capita income

 ___